MrEbabi/Woocommerce-Stock-Report/README.md

 - Most Ordering Users Report (function is done, optimized to ≈10 seconds, CSS will be added.)
 - Most Reviewing Users Report (function is done, optimized to ≈5 seconds, CSS will be added.)
 - Most Selling Products Report (function is done, optimized to ≈15 seconds, CSS will be added.)
+- Most Used Coupons Report (function is done, optimized to ≈15 seconds, CSS will be added.)
+- Separate functions for advanced reports
+- Regular Price Change Log
+- Sale Price Change Log

 To-Do:

 - Checkboxes for multiple selection to apply a change (stock, regular price or sale price)
 - Percentage entry for regular price and sale price
 - Hide/Show Product
-- Regular Price Change Log (done)
-- Sale Price Change Log (done)
-- Most Used Coupons Report
-- Separate functions for advanced reports

 Bug: